‘Call Of Duty: World War 2’ To Headline Xbox One Scorpio’s 4K Showcase

 — Red Dead News (@RDonlineNews) April 1, 2017

-Inquisitrpreviously reported about the upcoming Call of Duty: World War II title and we’ve seen leaked images of Call of Duty‘s 14th primary installment to the franchise this 2017.
+Inquisitr previously reported about the upcoming Call of Duty: World War II title and we’ve seen leaked images of Call of Duty’s 14th primary installment to the franchise this 2017.

 Activision Blizzard executive Dennis M. Durkin said in an earnings call via Seeking Alpha: